 On December 27, 1850, St. John’s Grand Lodge united with the regular Grand Lodge at a Grand Masonic Union Celebration held in Tripler Hall in Manhattan.
 The above lithograph of the celebration by Charles Crehen was based on a daguerreotype taken at the event.
 The scrolls piled on the table on the right side of the stage are the new warrants being granted to the former St. John’s lodges.
 One of them now hangs on the wall of our lodge room.

 Solomon’s Lodge owns and meets in the Tarrytown Masonic Building, also known as the Vanderbilt Building or the Corporation Building, built in 1897.
 The building has a custom-designed room on the third floor for lodge meetings.
-Four other lodges also meet in the building, along with the Knights Templar Chapter of Demolay and the district’s Masonic Charity Corporation.
+Four other lodges and the district’s Masonic Charity Corporation also meet in the building.

 In December 2000, Solomon’s Lodge celebrated the 150th anniversary of its reunion with the Grand Lodge of New York.
 The Lodge struck a special medallion for the event designed by members of the Lodge.